sudohaider/sudohaider/README.md

 -->

 - 🔭 I’m currently enrolled in the Robotics Engineering graduate program at the University of Genoa, Italy.
-- 👯 I am interested in working in the area of robotics, particularly in the domain of Computer Vision, Machine Learning, SLAM, Motion Planning, Perception, and Mixed Reality.
+- 👯 I am interested in working in the area of robotics, particularly in the domain of Computer Vision, Machine Learning, SLAM, Motion Planning, Robot Perception, and Mixed Reality.
 - 🌱 I’m currently using the Robot Operating System (ROS 1 & 2) in my projects to design the software architecture of my robotic systems.
 - ⚡ I have worked with Baxter and Pepper robots.
 - 🐍 I am proficient in Python, C, C++, C#, and MATLAB.